 If you have acid reflux, it’s rarely the case that you are making too much acid.
 Rather, it’s a sign of poor digestion that leads to food fermenting in your stomach and bubbling up.

-Secretions of gallbladder and pancreas
+Secretions of the gallbladder and pancreas

-Your food enters your small intestine after your stomach, and needs to be at exactly the right pH to signal bile from your gallbladder to emulsify dietary fats, and enzymes from your pancreas to break down food.
+Your food enters your small intestine after your stomach and needs to be at exactly the right pH to signal bile from your gallbladder to emulsify dietary fats, and enzymes from your pancreas to break down food.
 Proteins break down into small amino acids, and these do not trigger an autoimmune response.

-If all the above goes well, your small intestine has the right set up for digestion and immune surveillance.
+If all the above goes well, your small intestine has the right setup for digestion and immune surveillance.
 Also, your small intestine should have relatively low microbial populations.
 If too many microbes colonize your small intestine, your immune system will be overburdened.

 This is where you should have a great abundance of beneficial microbes!
 They feed off fiber and make wonderful anti-inflammatory byproducts and nutrients that help you.
 Good digestive function and a healthy microbiome will help you poop at least once per day, with a healthy Bristol stool score of four.
-No constipation, loose stools, sticky stools or diarrhea.
+No constipation, loose stools, sticky stools, or diarrhea.